readlnh/readlnh.github.io/source/_posts/Rust/local_unpublished_crate_in_Rust.md

+---
-# How to use local unpublished crate in Rust by cargo
+title: How to use local unpublished crate in Rust by cargo
+date: 2020-9-22 21:21
+tags:
+    - Rust
+    - cargo
+    - crate
+---

 Cargo is configured to look for dependencies on [crates.io](https://crates.io/) by defalut.
 However I want to use a local crate.
 Fortunately, cargo supports to use libraries ont only on  [crates.io](https://crates.io/), but also ther registries, `git` repositories or subdirectories on our local file system.

 ## create a `lib`